 Optimism involves learning to think positively about the future, even when things go wrong.
 It’s about looking objectively at a situation and making a conscious decision to focus on the good.
-Optimistic people are happier and more engaged, succeed more often, and are better problem solvers.
+This lesson encourages students to illustrate their understanding of optimism, by reflecting on case studies and personal examples.
+It is important to build students resilience as optimistic people are happier and more engaged, succeed more often, and are better problem solvers.

 By the end of the lesson, students will understand that::

 - optimistic attitudes need to involve realistic ideas